-The main purpose of the Domesday book was to raise taxes and William the Conqueror who had conquered England in the battle of Hastings in 1066 had ordered it’s creation, he wanted to know exactly who held the land and wealth in England so that he could decide how much he could tax each person throughout England.
+The main purpose of the Domesday book was to raise taxes and William the Conqueror who had conquered England in the battle of Hastings in 1066 ordered its creation, he wanted to know exactly who held the land and wealth in England so that he could decide how much he could tax each person throughout England.

-Before William the conqueror had even invaded England in 1066 he knew that the country held vast wealth and that there was a very efficient taxation system already in place, being the clever and scheming person that he was William had probably already thought about the compilation of a Domesday book before he had even conquered the country at the Battle of Hastings.
-The Domesday book was completely down to King William who authorised its compilation.
+Before William the conqueror had even invaded England in 1066 he knew that the country held vast wealth and that there was a very efficient taxation system already in place, being the clever and scheming person that he was William had probably already thought about the compilation of a Domesday Book before he had even conquered the country at the Battle of Hastings.
+The Domesday book was completely down to King William who authorized its compilation.

-The Domesday book was a survey of the land and resources held and owned in England in 1086 which was commissioned by William the Conqueror, its purpose was to decide the extent of how much tax could be raised.
+The Domesday Book was a survey of the land and resources held and owned in England in 1086 which was commissioned by William the Conqueror, its purpose was to decide the extent of how much tax could be raised.

-William the Conqueror sent out officials to every town, city and village in England to compile a more detailed and accurate record of peoples land and wealth than was already available.
-New information was written down carefully and copied into the Domesday book, the officials working for King William also checked to make sure that information already obtained was accurate and up-to-date.
+William the Conqueror sent out officials to every town, city, and village in England to compile a more detailed and accurate record of people’s land and wealth than was already available.
+New information was written down carefully and copied into the Domesday Book, the officials working for King William also checked to make sure that information already obtained was accurate and up-to-date.

-The French Normans now owned the land of England and it was all recorded in the Domesday book, however the Normans were satisfied with many of the English systems that were already in place and left them alone.
+The French Normans now owned the land of England and it was all recorded in the Domesday book, however, the Normans were satisfied with many of the English systems that were already in place and left them alone.
 Although the Domesday book made tax collecting more accurate and a lot easier for the new Norman rulers many of the things that were in place before stayed exactly the same.
-Tax collecting, the law courts and most English peoples lives did not change that much.
+Tax collecting, the law courts, and most English people’s lives did not change that much.

-The introduction of the Domesday book did not have much of an effect on peasants, they still continued to work their land which they rented from the Lord just as they had done before the Domesday book.
+The introduction of the Domesday Book did not have much of an effect on peasants, they still continued to work their land which they rented from the Lord just as they had done before the Domesday Book.
 The peasant also continued to hand over a 10th (or tithe) of everything they produced, the church paid taxes to the King just as before.

 The Normans demanded more from the people of England than ever before and some could hardly afford the additional payments that had to be made, whilst others were forced to work had not done so before.
-In 1100 there was some good news for peasants who who still had to stay and work the land but were given more rights.
+In 1100 there was some good news for peasants who still had to stay and work the land but were given more rights.